jaredhendrickson13/pfsense-api/docs/CONTRIBUTING.md

 ## Contributing

-You can contribute to the project in a variety of ways, including but not limited to:
+For those looking to contribute to the project, you can contribute to the project in a variety of ways, including but not limited to:

 - Bug fixes
 - New features